Playing Nice

-Playing Nice is a British miniseries for ITV and based on the book of the same name by J. P. Delaney.
+Playing Nice is a 2025 British thriller drama miniseries for ITV, based on the novel of the same name by J. P. Delaney.
 James Norton stars and executive-produces via his production company Rabbit Track Pictures.
-Kate Hewitt directs from a script adaptation from Grace Ofori-Attah.
+Kate Hewitt directs from an adaptation by Grace Ofori-Attah.

 Synopsis

 When two couples discover their toddler sons were switched at birth, they struggle with the choice whether to keep the sons they have raised, or to reclaim their biological child.